microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 - **rg_name**: Name of the resource group containing the Azure ML Workspace
 - **ws_name**: Name of the Azure ML Workspace
 - **kv_name**: Name of the Key Vault associated with the Azure ML Workspace
+- **COMPUTE_TARGET**: Name of the compute cluster used in the Azure ML Workspace (Note: this is only needed if you are executing the Promptflow in AML Pipeline)

 ![Variable group](./images/variable-group.png)